VLP: A Survey on Vision-Language Pre-training: SOTA VLP models

 \section{SOTA VLP models}

 \paragraph{Image-Text VLP models.} VisualBERT~\cite{li2019visualbert}, known as the first image-text pre-training model, uses the visual features extracted by Faster R-CNN, concatenates the visual features and textual embeddings, and then fed the concatenated features to a single transformer initialed by BERT.
 Many VLP models~\cite{li2020unicoder,su2019vl,chen2020uniter,qi2020imagebert} follow the similar feature extraction and architecture as VisualBERT while adjusting the pre-training objectives and pre-training datasets.
-Recently, VLMO~\cite{vlmo} leverages patch embeddings for image and word embeddings for text and feeds the concatenated embeddings into a single transformer with modality experts and achieves an impressive performance.
+Recently, VDBERT~\cite{wang2020vd} models the common implicit vision-language alignment in vision and language by pretraining on large-scale image-text pairs via transfer learning~\cite{dong2020can,dong2021and}.
+VLMO~\cite{vlmo} leverages patch embeddings for image and word embeddings for text and feeds the concatenated embeddings into a single transformer with modality experts and achieves an impressive performance.
 METER \cite{dou2021empirical} explores how to use a uni-modal pre-trained model and proposes a dual-stream architecture model to handle the multimodel fusion, which achieves the SOTA performance on many downstream tasks.
+The summary of mainstream image-text VLP models is shown in Table~\ref{taxonomy}.

 \paragraph{Video-Text VLP models.} VideoBERT~\cite{sun2019videobert}, known as the first video-text pre-training model, extends the BERT model to process videos and texts simultaneously.
 VideoBERT uses the pre-trained ConvNet and S3D~\cite{xie2017rethinking} to extract video features and concatenate them with textual word embeddings to feed into a transformer initialed with BERT.
 ConvNet and S3D are frozen when training the VideoBERT, which indicates the approach is not end-to-end.
-Recently, inspired by ViT, Frozen~\cite{bain2021frozen} and Region-Learner~\cite{yan2021video} first process video clips into frames and get patch embeddings according to the method of ViT processing images for each frame.
-Frozen and Region-Learner optimize themselves in an end-to-end manner and achieve SOTA performance.
+Recently, inspired by ViT, CLIP4Clip~\cite{luo2021clip4clip} and CLIP2Video~\cite{fang2021clip2video} first process video clips into frames and get patch embeddings according to the method of ViT processing images for each frame.
+CLIP4clip and CLIP2Video optimize themselves in an end-to-end manner and achieve SOTA performance.
+The summary of mainstream video-text VLP models is shown in Table~\ref{taxonomy2}.